rassweiler/CAD-Library/README.md

 # CAD-MasterLibrary
-CAD Library based off the FreeCAD library but with stricter sorting/naming/files.
+CAD Library based off the FreeCAD library but with personal sorting/naming/files.

 ## License